BiswarupM/BiswarupM.github.io/_pages/contact.md

 }
 </style>

-* NOTE: I am no longer reading emails sent to the MinesParis address or any older addresses.
+Please Note: I am no longer reading emails sent to the MinesParis address or any older addresses.

 ### Old correspondence (2024 - 2025)
 <div class="text-content">